Princeton-CDH/lenape-timetree/content/leaves/museum.md

 title: Museum
 ---

-The Woodruff Museum of Indian Artifacts is created in Bridgeton, NJ (86 miles from Princeton); NJ would recognizes Bridgeton as a Nanticoke Lunaape hometown in 1982
+The Woodruff Museum of Indian Artifacts is created in Bridgeton, New Jersey (86 miles from Princeton).
+New Jersey recognizes Bridgeton as a Nanticoke Lunaape hometown in 1982.

+Read more about the [Bridgeton Public Library Woodruff Museum of Indian Artifacts](https://bridgetonlibrary.org/museum-2/).